-As the largest city in Brazil, and also the business capital of the country, Sao Paulo is a huge metropolis and getting around by public transport is actually far easier than driving in this busy city.
+As the largest city in Brazil, and also the business capital of the country, Sao Paulo is a huge metropolis.
+Getting around by public transport is actually far easier than driving in this busy city.
 For visitors, avoiding rush hour where possible is a good idea because the transport network will be at its busiest.

 Here's what you should know about the various methods of public transportation in Sao Paolo.

 Sao Paulo's Train And Subway Network

 There is a good network of subway and suburban railway lines in Sao Paulo that are best for traveling longer distances around the city, or moving across the city effectively, with nine lines in total that are color coded.
 The suburban trains are also useful for getting out into surrounding towns in the greater Sao Paulo area.

 Lines 1, 2 and 3 (blue, green and red respectively) are the original core of the metro network in Sao Paulo, and are among the cleanest and most modern trains because of the tourist traffic, as well as the fact that they take in much of the business center and key attractions of the city.

 Getting Around Sao Paulo by Bus